piskello/greemta/docs/prizes.md

 description: The prizes
 ---
 Eight works will be selected by the jury and their teams will each receive a prize.<br/>
-The total award fund for the competition amounts to 8000 Euros and will be split in the following order:
+The total award fund for the competition amounts to 8000 Euros and will be split in the following way:
 <ul>
 <li>The first prize will be 4000 Euros.</li>
 <li>The second prize will be 2000 Euros.</li>